-H2: Short selling is higher in the days after earnings announcements in firms that miss key analysts' forecasts as opposed to the consensus for a given quarter.
+$H1_a$: Short selling is higher in the days prior the publication of earnings in firms that miss key analysts' forecasts as opposed to missing the consensus for a given quarter.

 We next move to the profitability of short sales around earnings announcements.
-The literature is mixed regarding whether the release of fundamental public information could represent profitable opportunities for more informed investors.
+The literature is mixed regarding whether releasing fundamental public information could represent profitable opportunities for more informed investors.
 On the one side, public news should decrease information asymmetry among investors and then reduce opportunities for arbitrageurs (Korajczyk et al., 1991; Diamond and Verrecchia, 1987).
-This argument should be stronger in the presence of key analysts, since they are supposed to provide better quality signal for investors.
-If this is the case, short sellers trading after the publication of earnings in firms with key analysts making forecast should have less opportunities to exploit profitable trades.
-On the other side, another stream of the literature suggests that investors could have different interpretation of the same public news, and therefore, this events could represent profitable opportunities to more skilled traders (Engelberg et al., 2012; Kandel and Pearson, 1995; Rubinstein, 1993).
+This argument should be stronger in the presence of key analysts since they are supposed to provide better quality signals for investors.
+If this is the case, short sellers trading after the publication of earnings in firms with key analysts making forecasts should have fewer opportunities to exploit profitable trades.
+On the other side, another stream of the literature suggests that investors could have different interpretations of the same public news, and therefore, this event could represent profitable opportunities to more skilled traders (Engelberg et al., 2012; Kandel and Pearson, 1995; Rubinstein, 1993).

-Considering both views we formulate the following null and alternative hypotheses: $H3_0$: Short sales in firms that miss key analysts' forecasts are not more profitable than in firms that miss the consensus.
+Considering both views we formulate the following null and alternative hypotheses:

+H20: Short sales in firms that miss key analysts' forecasts are more profitable than in firms that miss the consensus

-$H3_a$: Short sales in firms that miss key analysts' forecasts are more profitable than in firms that miss the consensus
+$H2_a$: Short sales in firms that miss key analysts' forecasts are not more profitable than in firms that miss the consensus.